OSGeo/OSGeoLive-doc/doc/overview/52nSOS_overview.rst

 @QUICKSTART_52nSOS@

 .. presentation-note
     The 52°North Sensor Observation Service provides a standards based interface for reading live and archived data captured by in-situ and remote sensors.
-Sensors are things like a camera on a satellite or a water level meter in a stream.
+Sensors are things like a camera on a satellite or a water meter in a stream.